-At least two (2) and at most three (3) recommendation letters are required.
-These should be from persons able to evaluate the applicant's academic potential (e.g., a previous academic instructor) and/or professional experience (e.g., a supervisor in a job).
+At least two and at most three recommendation letters are required.
+These should be from persons able to evaluate the applicant's academic potential (e.g., a previous academic instructor) and/or professional or volunteer experience (e.g., a supervisor).
 As part of the online application, applicants are asked to provide the names and email addresses for each of their recommenders so that ASU can contact them directly to solicit letters.
-Applicants are discouraged from asking for recommendations from individuals or acquaintances who have not overseen their professional or academic work.

-You will be asked if you do or do not waive your right to review the recommendation sent on your behalf.
-Each recommender will be informed of your decision and asked to send their recommendation electronically to ASU.
+Applicants are discouraged from asking for recommendations from individuals or acquaintances who have not overseen their professional, volunteer, or academic work.
+Applicants will be asked if they do or do not waive the right to review the recommendation sent on their behalf.
+Each recommender will be informed of the decision and asked to send their recommendation electronically to ASU.
 Do not email, mail or fax materials.